 Bridget Fahey Named Co-Director of New Data Science Research Initiative

-Assistant Professor of Law Bridget Fahey has been named co-director of a new Research Initiative at UChicago’s Data Science Institute, following a $1 million dollar grant she received with co-directors Raul Castro Fernandez, Assistant Professor of Computer Science and Michael Franklin, Morton D. Hull Distinguished Service Professor.
+Assistant Professor of Law Bridget Fahey has been named co-director of a new Research Initiative at UChicago’s Data Science Institute, following a $1 million dollar grant she received with co-directors Raul Castro Fernandez, Assistant Professor of Computer Science and Michael Franklin, the Morton D. Hull Distinguished Service Professor for the Department of Computer Science.

 The new initiative, which focuses on “data ecology,” expands an earlier collaboration funded by the Neubauer Collegium.
 The goal of the Initiative is to integrate legal, technical, social, and economic thinking about how to exert control over the production and movement of data.